-Chinese Herbal Medicine and Endometriosis: Research Summary
+Chinese Herbal Medicine and Endometriosis

 Summary

 For many women, support is not about choosing one path over another.
 It is about finding the combination that helps them feel better, function better and live more comfortably.
+National and international guidelines increasingly recognise the value of combining different treatment approaches for chronic conditions like endometriosis, and this principle underlies much of the research discussed here (Zondervan et al., 2020, New England Journal of Medicine).

 A Growing Research Base